storageos/storageos.github.io/_docs/manage/rules.md

 # Rules

+Rules apply custom configuration to volumes based on matched labels.

 ## Overview

 Rules are used for managing data policy and placement using StorageOS *features* such as replication, encryption and compression.